bizzguy/article-kotlin-synthetics/README.md

 # Step 2 - Replace `View#findViewById` with ButterKnife

+Let's use the ButterKnife library to simplify the binding.

+Since BK uses annotations, we can explore the generated code to understand how BK actually binds the view elements.

+We'll discover that it also uses findViewById.

 # Step 3 - Convert to Kotlin

+We'll convert the Java code to Kotlin just to emphasize the idea that any Java code (and any annotations) can also run in Kotlin.

 # Step 4 - Replace Butterknife with Kotlin Synthetics

+Now we'll actually replace ButterKnife with Kotlin Synthetics.

 #### Remove BK Annotations
 ```kotlin